A blurred image of people in the street

 Excellence in Forensic Psychology Practice

-We welcome nominations from or on behalf of Forensic Psychologists who have demonstrated excellence in practice.
+We welcome nominations from or on behalf of Forensic Psychologists who have demonstrated excellence in forensic psychology practice.

 Entry criteria

-Nominations can be made either by or on behalf of a psychologist who conducts Forensic Psychology practice.
+• Nominations can be made either by or on behalf of a psychologist who is or has been Forensic Psychologist practitioner

 • The nominee must be a member of the Division of Forensic Psychology (DFP) and an HCPC registered psychologist